-Mike Rota, President of the Friends of COM-FSM, attended the March 2019 Board meeting in Kosrae to discuss further collaboration with COM-FSM.
+Mike Rota, President of the Friends of COM-FSM attended the March 2019 Board meeting in Kosrae to discuss further collaboration with COM-FSM.
 President Daisy met with Mike Rota and Floyd Takeuchi in April in Honolulu to discuss future collaboration for fundraising.
 Unfortunately, the Friends of COM-FSM raised only \$110,000 since the MOU was established in 2015.
-The leadership of the foundation recently shared that they no longer have time to dedicate to the Foundation.
-Therefore, the board of directors unanimously voted to disband the foundation and return funds to the college.
-In a letter dated October 1, 2019, the Friends of COM-FSM indicated that they plan to complete the dissolution by the end of the year 2019.
-All funds were returned to the college by the end of year 2019.
+The leadership of the foundation recently shared they no longer have time to dedicate to the Foundation.
+As such, the board of directors unanimously voted to disband the foundation and return funds to the college.
+In a letter dated October 1, 2019, the Friends of COM-FSM indicated they plan to complete the dissolution by the end of the year 2019.
+All funds are to be returned to the college by the end of year 2019 or soon thereafter.